ydyxj/ydyxj.github.io/publications.md

 ## Conference Presentations
 - **Yan, D.,**  Seki, A. (2024).
-Differential Modulation of Theta and Beta Oscillations by Audiovisual Congruency in Letter-Speech Sound Integration.
-The 8th Annual Conference for the Association for Reading and Writing in Asia.
+[Differential Modulation of Theta and Beta Oscillations by Audiovisual Congruency in Letter-Speech Sound Integration.](https://ydyxj.github.io/file/poster.pdf) 🔗 The 8th Annual Conference for the Association for Reading and Writing in Asia.
 Jeju, Korea.

 - **Yan, D.,** Seki, A. (2023).
 The Role of Letter-Speech Sound Integration in Native and Second Languages: An ERP Study.
 The 7th Annual Conference for the Association for Reading and Writing in Asia.
 Virtually.